Fernandrewm/devsu-devops-test/eks-terraform/README.md

 - Environment (test)
 - Terraform managed indicator

-## Importante Notes
+## Important Notes
-- ***This is a test project to learn how to create a EKS cluster using Terraform, it is not intended to be used as a production cluster***
-- The cluster uses ARM-based instances for cost optimization
+- The cluster uses x86_64 for max compatibility.
 - NAT Gateway is deployed in the first public subnet.
 - Load Balancer Controller is installed for mananing AWS ALB/NLB.
 - Nginx Ingress Controller is deployed with ClusterIP service type.
 - ALB Ingress is configured to route traffic to Nginx Ingress Controller.
 - All necessary networking componentes are properly configured for cluster communication.
+- Database configured to allow access from the EKS cluster.

 ## References